 Too many flashing ads – Other than being distracting, flashing ads reflect a 90s website and look extremely unprofessional.
 Even some modern and fast moving ads are distracting.
 Ads can be designed to look nice and call attention without aggravating the visitor and detracting from the reason they visit.

 Text is too light – In many themes and templates designers play with the color of the text.
-While it might be a pretty feature of your site, it often isn’t the best for readability.
+While it might be a pretty feature of your site, it isn’t usually the best for readability.
 Text should always be dark enough for even the poorest vision to see.

 Color scheme – A dark background with light colored text is almost never a good idea.
 It is difficult to read, and will almost definitely increase your bounce rate.
 Use your company colors in your header, graphics and logos.

 It’s difficult to skim – Half of all internet visitors will skim your content.
 To make the content useful for them, your web design needs to accommodate subheads, content in bold, quotes and other visual elements that grab their attention.
 Make sure they can pick up the main ideas from skimming your content.

 Auto play audio and video – Visitors hate being shoved into audio or video as soon as they land on your website.
 They want control over their experience and if they don’t have it, they’ll leave.
 It’s easy, and in your best interest, to make sure visitors aren’t annoyed when they visit, so it’s best to turn off auto-play options.

 Keyword stuffing – There is too much focus on SEO and not enough on your readers when the keyword you are focusing on is mentioned too many times through the content.
-Use keywords in in the main headline and a couple of places in the article.
+Use keywords in the main headline and a couple of places in the article.

 No social sharing options – Social media is increasingly becoming part of your web presence.
 When you don’t give people the option to share your content, you lose a valuable opportunity to get more traffic.